 2013 ADP: –

 Chris Carr Contract Information:

-Signed by the Saints in November of 2013.
+Released by the Saints in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Chris Carr – simply subscribe now.